kgateway-dev/kgateway/docs/content/advanced_configuration/session_affinity.md

   - This can include any combination of headers, cookies, and source IP address.

-Below, we show how to configure Gloo to use hashing load balancers and demonstrate a common cookie-basedhashing strategy using a Ring Hash load balancer.
+Below, we show how to configure Gloo to use hashing load balancers and demonstrate a common cookie-based hashing strategy using a Ring Hash load balancer.

 ---